-and the special case of Case I is Case1B().
-The algorithm tries Case1B() first because it is impossible to have a lifetime decrease under this special case.
+The pseudocode of Case I is shown in Fig. 4 as Case1A(), and the special case of Case I is Case1B().
+The algorithm tries Case1B() first because there is no lifetime decrease under this special case.

-Case II: Re-attachment with Intermediate Relay Nodes.
-Again, this case is best explained with an example.
-Suppose that we have a logical multicast tree in Fig. 9(a) where node S is the source and nodes 1, 2, 3 and 6 are multicast destination nodes.
-Figure 9(b) shows a beam-forming solution of this multicast tree.
-Now we want to increase node 1's lifetime by pushing out node 6 from its beam.
-Consequently, we re-generate a new beam from node 1 (with beam-width θ{\min}) to just cover node 3.
-Since node 6 is now exposed, we need to re-attach it back to the multicast tree.
-Under Case II, we will consider to employ one intermediate relay node (node 4 or 5) during the re-attachment process.
-In particular, we will adjust the beam on one of nodes S, 2, and 3 to cover the intermediate relay node.
-For the pair of adjusted node and intermediate relay node, define the pairlifetime as the smaller lifetime of their node lifetimes.
-The re-attachment is successful only if the pair-lifetime is larger than node 1's lifetime before pushing out node 6.
-If there are multiple successful re-attachment options to choose from, we will choose the pair of nodes that yields the largest pair-lifetime.
-For example, suppose that the node pair 2 and 5 yields the largest pair-lifetime among all possible options, then the MLR-MD algorithm will choose this pair of nodes and generate a new beam at node 2 to cover node 5 and another new beam at node 5 to cover node 6, respectively (see Fig. 9(d)).
+Case II-Reattachment With Intermediate Relay Nodes: Again, this case is best explained with an example.
+Suppose that we have a logical multicast tree in Fig. 9(a), where node S is the source and nodes 1, 2, 3 and 6 are multicast destination nodes.
+Fig. 9(b) shows a beam-forming solution of this multicast tree.
+Now, we want to increase node 1's lifetime by pushing out node 6 from its beam.
+Consequently, we regenerate a new beam from node 1 (with beamwidth θ{\min}) to just cover node 3.
+Since node 6 is now exposed, we need to reattach it back to the multicast tree.
+Under Case II, we will consider to employ one intermediate relay node (node 4 or 5) during the reattachment process.
+In particular, we will adjust the beam on one of nodes S, 2, and 3 to cover the intermediate relay node, i.e., nodes in the multicast tree, excluding node 1.
+For the pair of adjusted node and intermediate relay node, define the pair lifetime as the smaller lifetime of their node lifetimes.
+The reattachment is successful only if the pair lifetime is larger than node 1's lifetime before pushing out node 6.
+If there are multiple successful reattachment options to choose from, we will choose the pair of nodes that yields the largest pair lifetime.
+For example, suppose that the node pair 2 and 5 yields the largest pair lifetime among all possible options; then, the MLR-MD algorithm will choose this pair of nodes and generate a new beam at node 2 to cover node 5 and another new beam at node 5 to cover node 6, respectively [see Fig. 9(d)].
 The corresponding new logical multicast routing tree is shown in Fig. 9(c).